Jamzieeeee/OandX/README.md

 #### Username Input and Sanitisation

 - The user starts the program by setting a username
-- This is then stripted of leading and trailing spaces
+- This is then stripped of leading and trailing spaces
 - The end result is finally required to be between 3 and 15 characters

 #### Main Menu